ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 following is a translation from an

 ancient Spanish poem, which, says the
-Eclinbar^ Review, is surpassed bj nothing
+Edinburg Review, is surpassed by nothing
 with which we are acquainted in the
-Spanish language, exoepfc the Ode of
+Spanish language, except the &quot;Ode of
-lxuis de Leon.&quot;]
+Louis de Leon.&quot;
-Oh let the sou! its slumbers break­
+Oh! let the soul its slumbers break-­
 Arouse its senses and awake,

-a

-To see bow soon
+To see how soon

-Life, in its glories, flides away,
+Life, in its glories, glides away,
-And (ha stern footsteps of decay
+And the stern footsteps of decay
-Co toe stealing on.
+Come stealing on.
 And while we view the rolling tide,
-Down which oar flowing minutes glide
+Down which our flowing minutes glide

 Away so fast,

-Lei ns the present honr employ,
+Let us the present hour employ,
 And deem each future dream a joy
-Already past
+Already past.
 Let no vain hope deceive the mind,
 No happier let us hope to find

 To-morrow than to-day

-Oir golden dreams of yore were bright)
+Our golden dreams of yore were bright,
-Lfke them tho present shall delight­
+Like them the present shall delight-­
 Like them decay.
-Our lives like hasting streams mast be
+Our lives like hasting streams must be
 That into one engulphing sea

 Are doomed to fall